youben11/open-class/README.md

 Don't forget to change the admin's password.

 ## Want to contribute?
-If you are willing to work with us on this project, please visit [the project section](/projects) where you will find cards of functionalities that we aim to implement. take one of them and work on it, then submit a pull request.
+If you are willing to work with us on this project, please visit [this project board](https://github.com/youben11/open-class/projects/1) where you will find cards of functionalities that we aim to implement. take one of them and work on it, then submit a pull request.
 Thank you :D